 (j) Revenue recognition

-Revenue is measured at the value of the consideration received or receivable.
-Amounts disclosed as revenue are exclusive of GST and net of returns, trade allowances, rebates, discounts and value added taxes.
+Revenue is measured at the fair value of the consideration received or receivable.
+Amounts disclosed as revenue are exclusive of Goods and Services Tax (GST) and are presented net of returns, trade allowances, rebates, discounts, and value-added taxes.

 (l) Other operating revenue - Export incentives